smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  3 | Mango |

 ---------------------------------------------------------------------------------
 In `MySQL` and `Oracle`, there is a USING clause that you can use to specify the joining columns.
-Each vendor's implementation is slightly different, see your vendor's documentation for specficis.
+Each vendor's implementation is slightly different, see your vendor's documentation for specifics.

 The below SQL statement works in `MySQL`.